The loan of equipment from the Kit Store is subject to the following:

 Items are due back by the end time specified on their booking.
 Items which are returned late will result in the user’s account being blocked on SiSo and any bookings that fall during this period will be suspended.

-For further information see the Kit Store Fines and Sanctions Policy.
+For further information see the Kit Store Sanctions & Charges Policy.